logos-blockchain/logos-blockchain/README.md

 CONSENSUS_SLOT_TIME=5 POL_PROOF_DEV_MODE=true target/debug/nomos-node nodes/nomos-node/config-one-node.yaml
 ```

-Node stores it's state inside the `db` directory, if there are any issues when restarting the node, please try removing `db` directory.
+Node stores its state inside the `db` directory.
+If there are any issues when restarting the node, please try removing `db` directory.

 #### Running Logos Blockchain Node with integration test